The tiniest babies: Shifting the boundary of life earlier | Federal News Network

 Such advances are sure to deepen ethical dilemmas.

-“There always will be a limit of viability.
-Where that limit is may change over time as technology evolves and our ability to care for less and less mature babies evolves,” Foglia said.
-But wherever that limit is, “survival may be possible but not guaranteed.
+“There always will be a limit of viability,” Foglia said.
+And wherever that limit is, “survival may be possible but not guaranteed.
 And survival without disability is certainly not guaranteed.”

-Hall said doctors shouldn’t keep trying to move the viability line down until they can truly reduce the long-term medical problems associated with extremely premature babies born today.

-Cori Laemmle of Fort Wayne, Indiana, who gave birth to twin boys in 2020 at 22 weeks, said decisions about whether to treat such infants should consider the individual circumstances and be guided by a question: “Are the interventions going to do more harm than good?”

-Washington University’s Warner said everyone needs to think about how the babies might suffer.

-This was why Laemmle and her husband decided to let one of her twins go — he was crashing with a collapsed lung.
-The other twin responded well to treatment.
-He’s now getting speech and physical therapy and hitting the usual milestones in all areas but speech.

-Doctors are hopeful that Curtis Means – he has his father’s last name – will also continue to thrive.
-Dr. Brett Turner, his pulmonologist, now sees him every two or three months to manage his ongoing lung disease.
+Doctors are hopeful that Curtis Means – he has his father’s last name – will continue to thrive.

-“As he grows … those visits will slowly all be able to be spaced out,” Turner said.
-“Hopefully, he’ll require fewer and fewer doctors to care for him.”

-At home, his 35-year-old mother spends less time tending to Curtis’ medical needs and more time just hanging out with him.
+At 22 months, he can be unhooked from oxygen for an hour a day.
+He crawls, plays with his older sister and brother and eats a growing number of soft and pureed foods.

-One afternoon, she pulled Curtis out of his walker and into her arms.
+One afternoon, Butler pulled Curtis into her arms at her rural Eutaw home.
 He grabbed at her face.
 She kissed his hand.
 She pulled down his Winnie-the-Pooh shirt, and they touched palms in a high five.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.